 Inquire about the inspection procedure:

-Ask the home inspectors about their methods for conducting the inspection, such as the locations they will cover, the equipment they will use, and the structure of their final report.
+Ask the home inspectors about their inspection methods, such as the locations they will cover, the equipment they will use, and the structure of their final report.

 - This will make it clearer to you how thorough and methodical the inspector will be.